View Renee Condrick's Obituary on standardspeaker.com and share memories

 She was a graduate of Weatherly Area High School.

-Renee was employed as a sanitation senior operator at the Hershey Co.'s Humboldt plant for more than 28 years.
+Renee was employed as a sanitation Senior Operator at the Hershey Company Humbolt Plant for 28 plus years.

 She was an avid shopper who had an unrivaled passion for her grandchildren and pet dog, putting everyone and everything first above her own needs.

-Survivors left to cherish her loving memory are her husband of more than 40 years, Robert; daughter, Nicole Gray and her husband, Kevin, Indian Land, S.C.; and her adored princess granddaughter, Emma; son, Christopher, Wilkes-Barre; and her precious adored grandson, Blake; and sister, Sharon DeMelfi, Hazleton.
+Survivors left to cherish her loving memory are her husband of 40 plus years, Robert; daughter, Nicole Gray and her husband, Kevin, Indianland, S.C.; and her adored princess granddaughter, Emma; son, Christopher, Wilkes-Barre; and her precious adored grandson, Blake; and sister, Sharon DeMelfi, Hazleton.

 Private services will be celebrated in Calvary Cemetery, Drums.

-In lieu of flowers, donations may be made in her name to Helping Hands, 301 Rocky Road, Hazleton, PA 18201.
+In lieu of flowers, donations can be made in her name to Helping Hands, 301 Rocky Road and South Poplar St., Hazleton, PA 18201.

 McNulty Funeral Home, 494 E. Butler Drive, Freeland, is in charge of arrangements.